patacrep/patacrep-doc/readme.md

 6. Build the HTML version with `make -e SPHINXOPTS="-D language='en'" html`
 7. Build the PDF version with `make -e SPHINXOPTS="-D language='en'" latexpdf`

-When the french documentation is updated, restart at step 3.
+When the French documentation is updated, restart at step 3.

 # Compiled version